-- Open a new Web browser tab to CIM Code Management at https://cleaf.vcccd.edu/admin/cimcodes/.
+- 1. Open a new Web browser tab to CIM Code Management at https://cleaf.vcccd.edu/admin/cimcodes/.
 (Or, from the CourseLeaf Console, click "Code Management" in the CIM navigation section in the left margin.)
-Sign into the portal if you are redirected there. - 3.
+Sign into the portal if you are redirected there. - 2.
+In the upper right corner of the window, immediately below "You are logged in as <user-ID>," click the New icon.
+(This usually has no visible effect on the display, but in some cases, it will clear pre-existing entries in the data entry section below the table of user IDs.) - 3.
 If the browser window is small enough that a vertical scroll bar is available, scroll to the bottom of the page.
 (Keyboard users may press the "End" button to accomplish this.)
 Otherwise skip this step. - 4.
 Complete some of the boxes in the data entry section below the table of CIM codes by clicking each box and typing the data requested. - Form Field: From the drop-down menu, select "Discipline/Department (department)."
 Finding this selection may require a considerable amount of scrolling through the menu.
 One way to speed up this process is to open the menu via mouse click in the usual manner, then quickly type the characters "di" (omit the quotes) followed by a two-second pause.
 Repeat "di" without clicking the mouse until "Discipline/Department (department)" appears highlighted in blue.
 Click the highlighted text to confirm your selection of this option. - Group Name: Skip this field (leave it blank). - Code: Type the new four-digit SIS department code; for example, 3124.
 Do not embed spaces or punctuation. - Name: Type the full department name in Title Case; for example, Emergency Medical Services.
 Spaces may be included if the department name contains two or more words. - Rank (Integer Ascending Sort) and Access: Skip these fields (leave them as they are). - SIS Code: Skip this field (leave it blank). - SIS Parents: Type the three-digit SIS division code, such as 327, into which the new department will be placed.
 Do not leave any spaces in this field.
 Do not type division codes for multiple colleges, even if other colleges have departments with the same name. - 5.
 Click the Save button to submit the new discipline. - 6.
 If you will be adding another program, repeat steps 2 through 6 for each program.
 If you are finished adding programs, click the "Back to CourseLeaf Administration" link to return to the CourseLeaf Console.